We know not everyone has the same opportunities in high school.

 Charles Sturt Advantage

 You've got so much to offer!
-Discover your advantage with our new early entry program and show the world what you're made of.
+Discover your advantage with our new early offer program and show the world what you're made of.
 When you apply through the Charles Sturt Advantage we’ll take into consideration your empathy, resilience and commitment to making this world a world worth living in.

 We’re looking for those special soft skills – things that might not always be reflected in your academic results – but they’re skills that help you excel in the working world.
 If you're coming to uni later in life, we'll also look at your work experience.